Open-Reviews/Mangrove/Mangrove_Review_Standard_v1.md

 For the overall claim framework [Decentralized Identifiers (DIDs)](https://w3c-ccg.github.io/did-spec/) were considered; however, that emerging standard significantly differs in original goals and specifies a number of components not necessary in Mangrove.
 For message encoding saltpack.org was considered, however [lack of activity around specification](https://github.com/keybase/saltpack/issues) does not inspire confidence.

-### Usefulness

-Reviews should be as useful to Users as possible.
-They should also contain enough data to be meaningfully processed by filtering and recommendation algorithms.

-Reliability is a key element of usefulness, and requires a notion of a persistent identity in order to establish a track record for a reviewer.
-This necessitates a special approach in an environment aiming to work without a central authority holding user names and passswords to identify the users personally.
-Mangrove uses public key cryptography to allow the persistent association of reviewers with public keys.

-#### Track record

-To establish reliability of reviews it is useful to maintain a track record of a reviewer.
-To be able to do that in a privacy-preserving manner, reviews contain a public key which can be used multiple times by the same reviewer.
-The longer the track record of high-quality reviews of a reviewer, the higher the associated reliability.

-An additional format will be established to link additional public keys to the same identity (e.g., public keys generated with different devices).

-#### Time relevance

-Each review includes a time stamp to ensure that older reviews can be given less weight and that reviewers can cease to use a selected public key.

-#### Clear object identification

-Different objects can by identified by different identifiers, that is why multiple identifier types are allowed.
-Each identifier type aims to provide a way to obtain unambiguous id for the object being reviewed.

-#### Meaningful content

-Each review should contain at least some useful input about the object, that is why leaving either rating or opinion is mandatory for each review.

-To make determination of review sentiment easier, a rating field is used.
-This field provides a numerical value for how likely the reviewer is to recommend the object.
-The range of values is kept at 100 to ensure a range of rating schemes: percentage rating (1-100), 1-5 stars (1, 25, 50, 75, 100), or thumbs up/down (1, 100).

-#### Flexible additional information

-It should be possible for the reviewer or for the service they use to submit a review to leave additional data with the review.
-This can include references to pictures, audio or metadata which may be useful to the readers or processing algorithms.

 ## Change or ask